6 False Myths About the Vtuber Community

 However, there are very few exceptions to this.

 There is a creator, called Vedal, who developed his own AI vtuber “daughter” called Neuro-sama, or Neuro for short.
-She can talk, react to things, do Discord calls, and even interact with other vtubers and streamers in collaborations.
+She can talk, react to things, and even interact with other vtubers and streamers in collaborations.

-The vtuber industry originated in Japan, but as the technology became more accessible, it quickly expanded to other regions, especially to English-speaking countries.
+The vtuber industry originated in Japan, but as the technology became more accessible, it quickly expanded to other countries, especially to English-speaking countries.

-Thanks to this, we now have vtubers from every part of the world.
+Now, we have vtubers from everywhere in the world.
 Predominantly, Japan, Canada, Indonesia, and the United States.

-In Hololive alone, we can find talents from many countries in their English branch, but they also have their Japanese and Indonesian branch, and as the vtuber space grows, we will see more people from other countries making their debuts as vtubers.
+In Hololive alone, we can find talents from many countries in their English branch, but they also have their Japanese and Indonesian branch.

 3. Not all vtubers are idols